semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 contains all the commands of that job, including the commands in `prologue` and `epilogue` blocks.

-The VM that is used with `sem debug job` is on the -task level-, which means that it will be the real VM with the real environment that is used for the job when that job is executed in a pipeline – this includes all `secrets` and environment variables.
+The VM that is used with `sem debug job` is on the *task level*, which means that it will be the real VM with the real environment that is used for the job when that job is executed in a pipeline – this includes all `secrets` and environment variables.
 This also means that you will be working on the actual